-- The new SPB design will minimize fill in EFH and avoid a large area of eelgrass just east of project infrastructure (Figure 8). - The side slopes of fill will be shallow to follow current tidal conditions which facilitates photic zone productivity; allows for unrestricted fish migration; and provides refuge for juvenile fish in interstitial spaces. - A Section 404 Permit will be obtained to ensure fill activity is essential to the project, project impacts have been reduced, and unavoidable impacts compensated sufficiently.
+- The Project design minimizes the areal extent of fill in EFH to the extent practicable, especially in areas that support managed species (eelgrass, Figure 8). - The side slopes of fill will be shallow to follow current tidal conditions which facilitates photic zone productivity; allows for unrestricted fish migration; and provides refuge for juvenile fish in interstitial spaces. - A Section 404 Permit will be obtained to ensure fill activity is essential to the project, project impacts have been reduced, and unavoidable impacts compensated sufficiently.